 A number of non-limiting examples will illustrate where Rule 63 may find application:

-One example would be the case of a broad or speculative claim supported by only a limited disclosure covering a small part of the scope of the claim.
-This could be the case if the broadness of the claim is such as to render a meaningful search over the whole of the claim impossible, and where a meaningful search could only be performed on the basis of the narrower, disclosed invention.
-This may mean a search of the specific examples.
-In such a case, it will often be de facto impossible to do a complete search of the whole of the claim at all, because of the broad drafting style.
-In other cases, a search of the whole of the claim would serve no useful purpose, as the claim would not be defensible in any subsequent examination phase.
-Accordingly, the procedure under Rule 63(1) may be applied (see B-VIII, 3.1 to B-VIII, 3.4).
+One example would be a claim so broadly formulated that its scope is at least to a certain extent speculative, i.e. not supported by the disclosure of the application.
+In this case, the broadness of the claim is such as to render a meaningful search over the whole of the claim impossible, and a meaningful search can only be performed on the basis of the narrower, disclosed invention: in extreme cases this may mean a search directed only to (one or more of) the specific examples disclosed in the description.
+Accordingly, the procedure under Rule 63(1) may be applied (see B‑VIII, 3.1 to B‑VIII, 3.4).
 Here, the requirements underlying the application of Rule 63 would be those of sufficiency of disclosure and support set out in Art.
 83 and Art.
-84 (see F-III, 1 and F-III, 2, and F-IV, 6).
-The examiner should however bear in mind that the requirements under Art.
+84 (see F‑III, 1 and F-III, 2, and F‑IV, 6).
+The search division needs however to bear in mind that the requirements under Art.
 83 and Art.
-84 concerning sufficiency of disclosure and support should be seen in relation to the person skilled in the art.
+84 concerning sufficiency of disclosure and support are to be seen in relation to the person skilled in the art.

-An example would be where there are so many claims, or so many possibilities within a claim, that it becomes unduly burdensome to determine the matter for which protection is sought (however, for the case of multiple independent claims in the same category see B-VIII, 4).
-A complete search (or any search at all) may de facto be impossible, or alternatively may serve no useful purpose as the claim or claim set would be indefensible in any subsequent examination phase.
-Again, the application of Rule 63 and the issuing of a subsequent incomplete search report (according to the procedures defined in B-VIII, 3.1 to B-VIII, 3.3) or a declaration of no search may be appropriate, on the grounds that the lack of conciseness of the claim(s) is such as to render a meaningful search impossible (see Art.
-84; F-IV, 5).
+An example would be where there are so many claims, or so many possibilities within a claim, that it becomes unduly burdensome to determine the matter for which protection is sought (however, for the case of multiple independent claims in the same category see B‑VIII, 4).
+A complete search (or any search at all) may de facto be impossible.
+Again, the application of Rule 63 and the issuing of a subsequent incomplete search report (according to the procedures defined in B‑VIII, 3.1 to B-VIII, 3.3) or a declaration of no search may be appropriate, on the grounds that the lack of conciseness of the claim(s) is such as to render a meaningful search impossible (see Art.
+84; F‑IV, 5).

-These examples are not exhaustive (see also B-VIII, 6).
-The basic principle is that there should be clarity and openness both for the applicant and for third parties as to what has and what has not been searched.
+These examples are not exhaustive (see also B‑VIII, 6).
+The basic principle is that there needs to be clarity and openness both for the applicant and for third parties as to what has and what has not been searched.